dkriegner/xrayutilities/doc/source/examples.rst

     hxrd = xu.HXRD(mat.Q(1, 0, 0), mat.Q(0, 0, 1))
     ax, h2 = xu.materials.show_reciprocal_space_plane(mat, hxrd, ax=ax)

-The generated plot shows all the existing Bragg spots, their `(hkl)` label is shown when the mouse is over a certain spot and the diffraction angles calculated by the given :class:`~xrayutilities.HXRD` object is printed when you click on a certain spot.
+The generated plot shows all the existing Bragg spots, their `(hkl)` label is shown when the mouse is over a certain spot and the diffraction angles calculated by the given :class:`~xrayutilities.experiment.HXRD` object is printed when you click on a certain spot.
 Not that the primary beam is assumed to come from the left, meaning that high incidence geometry occurs for all peaks with positive inplane momentum transfer.

 .. figure:: pics/reciprocal_space_plane.png
    :alt: cut of reciprocal space for cubic Si(111) and a hexagonal material with c-axis along [111] of the substrate